metamath/lamp-guide/docs/index.md

 > icon <img width="16" height="16" src="menu.svg" alt="menu"> (menu)
 > on the top right of the display.

-This will show several ways to export and import your current state:
+This menu includes several ways to export and import your current state:

 * "Export to URL": Provides a URL.
 You or anyone else